AM 201H: American Civilization

 AM 203H: Television and American Life

-Since it emerged in the late 1940's as a medium of entertainment and information, commercial television has been the primary window through which Americans have viewed their world.
-Study the American experience with television.
-Trace the historical and economic evolution of the medium which also examining the ways in which it has represented, misrepresented, and shaped issues and events of national importance.
+Since it emerged in the 1940's, commercial television has been the primary window through which Americans have viewed their world.
+Examine the ways in which it has represented, misrepresented, and shaped issues and events.

 AM 209H: Popular Culture and American Life

 Students begin with the question "What is popular culture?" and examine various theories about how/why it should be studied by focusing on cultural trends across decades, especially regarding issues of race, gender, ethnicity, and class.

 Myths in American history, literature, and religion which shape Americans' understanding of their identity and history.